What Is Car Suspension System? Its Diagram, Types, And How It Works

 Trailing Arm Suspension

-A steel arm with one end pivoted to the vehicle’s chassis and the other end to the rear axle, as well as a damper, make up the trailing arm suspension.
-A trailing suspension, which is typically found on the back of a vehicle, cannot be utilized on heavy-duty vehicles due to the risk of the arm becoming bent, which would impair handling.
+A trailing suspension is typically found on the back of a vehicle but cannot be used on heavy-duty vehicles because the arm might bend and impair handling.
 The rear wheel of a motorcycle is the most common example of a trailing arm suspension.

 Double Wishbone Suspension